nyinyinyanlin/heartdisease_aws_lambda/README.md

 ### AWS Note
 Bucket should be named `heartdisease_bucket` and lambda function should be named `heartdisease`. `model_tuple.pkl` is the pickled trained model with scaler included and should be uploaded to `heartdisease_bucket` bucket with the same name.

+Lambda function should be triggered through API Gateway's `Post Method` and data should be posted in `JSON` format with the following attribute names.
+`age,sex,cp,trestbps,chol,fbs,restecg,thalach,exang,oldpeak,slope,ca,thal`